wlandau/r-multiverse.github.io/security.md

 First, please inform the package authors about the issue.
 If the vulnerability is still active, please report privately to prevent potential attackers from learning about it.
-Some packages support [private vulnerability reporting](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) through GitHub, while in other cases, you may need to email the maintainer listed in the packages `DESCRIPTION` file.
+Some packages support [private vulnerability reporting](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) through GitHub, while in other cases, you may need to email the maintainer listed in the package `DESCRIPTION` file.

 ### Contact R-multiverse